tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/thermalHydraulics.md

 <div class="border-box" style='padding:0.1em; margin-left: 4em;  margin-right: 8em;  border: 1px solid gray; background-color:#f2f3fa; color:#05134a'>
 <b>The *phaseProperties* dictionary</b>

 The *phaseProperties* dictionary can be found in *constant/fluidRegion/*.
 It is a large dictionary that can be used to: chose the sub-solver to be used (one-phase, legacy one-phase or two-phase); set various properties of the phases (beside basic thermo-physical properties defined in the *thermophysicalProperties* dictionary); set the properties of the sub-scale structures (fuel pins, heat exchangers, etc) in the porous zones, including the possibility to assign a *powerModel* for power production (e.g., nuclear fuel, or constant power) and the *passiveProperties* of another sub-structure that interacts thermally with the fluid (for instance the wrappers in sodium fast reactors).
+In addition models are available to model pumps and heat exchangers.
 The name of the porous zones must coincide with that of the cellZones of the fluidRegion mesh.
-<br><br>Currently available models to describe the interaction of the fuel with a sub-scale structure inlcude:
+<br><br>Currently available models to describe the interaction of the fuel with the sub-scale structures inlcude:
 <UL>
 <LI> Drag models
 	<UL>